SoyGema/Startcraft_pysc2_minigames/new_minigames/SentryDefense/README.md

 #### Tutorial
-Find a tutorial about another minigame at https://soygema.github.io/Startcraft_pysc2_minigames/ This map is currently under development and balancing
+Find a tutorial about another minigame at https://soygema.github.io/Startcraft_pysc2_minigames/ This map is currently under development and balancing .
+A significant inizialization bug has been encountered in randomized mode

+Next upload includes :
+--Player 1 as  Protoss
+--New reward system
+--Seized Playable spaces